Harness the Innate Wisdom of Your Physiology

 Promote Resiliency

 Bounce back faster from life’s ups and downs through healthy nervous system regulation.
-Your physical and emotional wellness will improve as both parasympathetic (rest & digest) and sympathetic (mobilization) functioning improves, allowing for greater overall calm and increased energy for work and play.
+Physical and emotional wellness improves as both parasympathetic (rest & digest) and sympathetic (mobilization) functioning improves, allowing for greater overall calm and increased energy for work and play.

 Build Relational Depth

-Increase connection with family, friends, and colleagues while simultaneously deepening your connection to self.
+Increase connection with family and friends while simultaneously deepening your connection to self.
 Ventral Vagal—the branch of the vagus nerve that allows you to sense safety and connection—can be strengthened over time, allowing you to expand your community and increase your sense of belonging.

 Increase Capacity